spraakbanken/sparv-docs/parallel_corpora_eng.md

     sentence-alignment.)
 * `sent_align_chunk`: the pre-aligned chunk which is parent to sentence

-You need to include `Makefile.langs` (after including `Makefile.config`).
+You need to include `Makefile.langs` in your Makefile (after including `Makefile.config`).
 By doing this Sparv will know which analysis tool (TreeTagger or FreeLing) to use for which language.

 If the languages you are annotating make use of different analysis modes (e.g.
 FreeLing, TreeTagger or the standard Swedish mode) you need to define